daskyrk/cube-state/README.md

 ## Use store

-In order to retrieve the data of counter model, you need to import and call `useCounterModel` in your components.
+Call `useStore` to watch selected data change and re-render.

 ```tsx
 import counterStore from "stores/counter";